Buffalo Public Schools: History

-On April 26, 2025, Richard Hy, a detective with the Buffalo Police Department, who had previously been found liable for police misconduct by the Office of the Attorney General of New York, claimed on the Unsubscribe podcast that the Buffalo Public Schools district covered up and refused to work with law enforcement with cases of sexual assaults and abuse.
+On April 26, 2025, Richard Hy, a detective with the Buffalo Police Department, claimed on the Unsubscribe podcast that the Buffalo Public Schools district covered up and refused to work with law enforcement with cases of sexual assaults and abuse.
 Hy also stated that Buffalo Public Schools officials and attorneys obstructed evidence and ignored subpoenas and court orders to cover up child abuse and sexual abuse within the district.
 Hy also stated that the Erie County District Attorney's office and his superiors were also frustrated to which they replied no comment with concerns about compromising ongoing investigations.
 In May 2025, Richard Hy again made additional allegations of misconduct.
 Representatives of Buffalo Public Schools and the Buffalo Teachers Federation have disputed Hy's claims.
 In late May 2025, Missouri-based lawyer Kayla Ferrel Onder was retained by 12 clients to who claimed they had been abused by BPS to file a legal complaint.
 In June, the School Board selected Rupp Pfalzgraf LLC to conduct an independent investigation into the allegations.

+In February 2026, BPS reached a settlement with the New York Attorney General's Office to overhaul disciplinary procedures after an investigation found that the district disproportionally took action against students of color, students with disabilities, and students with English difficulties.
+Rupp Pfalzgraff released their report that same month, containing several redactions with purpose of maintaining student privacy.
+The report stated that while the investigators did not find evidence of coverups or obstruction, they did find "systemic challenges requiring attention, including communication protocols, evidence-preservation procedures, training, and coordination between schools and law enforcement and related entities."
+The report was criticized by parents for lacking new information.
+At the school board meeting following the release of the report, the report was not a topic on the agenda, though the district stated that changes were being made but would likely not be discussed publicly to maintain school safety and protocols.
+In April, the district sought feedback on a new district-wide safety plan.